 Brrrrr… Winter is coming, but are you and kitty ready?
 The temperature’s about to drop, the snow’s going to fall, and you’ll be grabbing some hot apple cider to stay warm.
 But do you have everything your cat needs, too?
 We at CatTime recommend keeping your cats indoors during those super cold months.
 But even if your cat stays indoors, there are still a few things that you’ll need to prepare for winter.
 Here are eight items that every cat owner needs to be ready, including a few things you’ll need if you care for feral cats that live outside.

-Unless you keep the thermostat really high, the house is going to be colder and kitty will need something to keep her toasty and warm.
+Unless you keep the thermostat really high, the house is going to be colder and kitty will need something to keep toasty and warm.
 A heated bed designed especially for cats is the perfect choice.
 And if you have an older cat with arthritis, these are a great idea because painful joints can act up when the temperature drops.
 Just remember – these beds are designed to be plugged in and used inside.
 They aren’t warm enough to ward off the chill of a cold winter’s night outdoors.
 You have a lot of choices for a great indoor heated bed, but the K&H Manufacturing Thermo-Kitty Bed Deluxe Hooded Cat Bed has especially high ratings on Amazon.
 The hood zips on and off and the heating pad is activated when your cat lays on it.

 Maybe buying a heated bed is just a little more than you want to do, or maybe you want to provide more than one sleeping option for your cat.
-If you want to provide a super warm indoor bed for the winter that doesn’t have to be plugged in, there are a lot of great options, such as The Kitty Shack.
+If you want a super warm indoor bed for the winter that doesn’t have to be plugged in, there are a lot of great options, such as The Kitty Shack.
 It’s a 2-in-1 bed that also doubles as a cat mat.
 The plush material even attracts cat fur so you’ll have less shedding outside of the bed!
 Another cute option is the Petforu Hamburger Style Shell Nest.
 It’s windproof, waterproof, and looks absolutely like an absolutely adorable hamburger bun.

 If you have feral cats that live outside and just can’t be brought indoors for the winter, then consider getting an outdoor heated cat bed.
 Look for beds that are insulated and waterproof.
 They tend to resemble little dog houses to keep kitty safe and toasty.
 These should be placed in an area that’s protected from the weather, like on the porch or in your garage.
 The K&H Manufacturing Outdoor Kitty Houses come in various sizes.
 This larger size can hold up to four cats at once.
 This thermos kitty shelter version has a rigid exterior for tougher use.